Nine injured after car veers off road and ploughs into campsite

 One person was airlifted to the University Hospital of Wales, the Welsh Ambulance Service said.

-“Officers are appealing for any information regarding the vehicle, a blue Ford Fiesta, and its occupants.
+Dyfed Powys Police said on Sunday: “Officers are appealing for any information regarding the vehicle, a blue Ford Fiesta, and its occupants.

 “We are especially interested in any dashcam footage or doorbell footage which may have captured the vehicle being driven from Roch to the scene of the collision at Newgale.”